ding2/ding2/tests/behat/README.md

     - Windows: `start chrome --remote-debugging-address=0.0.0.0 --remote-debugging-port=9222`
 2. Set up an environment variable `BEHAT_PARAMS` containing the URL of the website you want to test
-3. Select the tags (`@xxx) from the scenarios you want to run in the `.feature-files`
+3. Select the tags (`@xyz) from the scenarios you want to run in the `.feature-files`
 4. Run `behat` by giving the tags and the browser config you want to use as parameters